Sugar Feather Farm

-Compared to industrial breeds, heritage breeds have stronger immune systems, are naturally more disease resistant and are more capable of free-ranging and foraging.
+Compared to industrial breeds, heritage breeds can have stronger immune systems, are naturally more disease resistant and are more capable of free-ranging and foraging.
 They were created with a purpose!
 They can reliably produce superior quality of meat and eggs without chemicals.
 For example, our chickens typically eat about 1/8 of a pound of feed daily, of their total daily need of about 1/3 of a pound of food.
 They are explorers!
 By seeking a heritage breed you are sustaining a breed that would otherwise be a memory and that is so important in todays world.

 What is a landrace breed?

 A landrace is an animal which has developed largely by natural processes, by adaptation to the natural environment in which it lives.
 It differs from a formal breed which has been bred deliberately to conform to a particular standard type, and could be APA approved.
 Some tend to focus on breeds that were primarily created by artificial selection; that is, chicken breeds created as a project with a specific goal in mind.
 Whereas a landrace basically creates itself over a substantial time span with minimal artificial intervention.
 When the landrace was created, there were some sort of standards or traits the breeders used – and we go into the past to find these standards.

 Why we try not to use hatcheries

-Typically those heritage or rare breeds for sale don’t measure up to the Standards of Breed Perfection APA, (American Poultry Association) – or the heritage traits and quality.
+Typically those heritage or rare breeds for sale don’t measure up to the Standards of Breed Perfection of the APA, (American Poultry Association) – or the heritage and/or landrace traits and quality.
 Where or how they are produced is not small scale, largely unknown and not carefully bred for top immunity and genetic diversity.
 We have done several trials with purchasing these birds only to find them getting sick more often, dying quickly, while their egg production and looks are not superior to the legacy and heritage breeds we envision.
 Their principles are based on quantity not quality.
 For some that might be ok.